microsoft/onnxruntime/docs/get-started/with-python.md

 ### PyTorch CV
 {: .no_toc }
-In this example we will go over how to export the model into onnx format and then inference with ORT.
+In this example we will go over how to export a PyTorch CV model into ONNX format and then inference with ORT.
 The code to create the model is from the [PyTorch Fundamentals learning path on Microsoft Learn](https://aka.ms/learnpytorch).

-- Export model
+- Export the model using `torch.onnx.export`

 ```python
 torch.onnx.export(model,                                # model being run